 Students may apply for a specific housing accommodation due to a medical, psychological, or disability related conditions.
-Applications are reviewed on a case by case basis by a committee comprised of a representative from Residential Life, Disability Services, the Counseling Center, and the office of Health and Wellness.
+Applications are reviewed on a case by case basis by a committee comprised of a representative from Residential Life, Accessibility Services, the Counseling Center, and the office of Health and Wellness.

 Please Note: You must apply annually and provide updated documentation each Academic year.
 Past approval for accommodation does not guarantee approval in subsequent years.

-How Housing is Assigned:
+How Housing is Assigned

 After you are notified of the Committee's decision, you will be instructed how to proceed with room selection.
 If an accommodation is warranted, the primary criteria for assigning a room is providing a space that best fits your needs.
 Depending on your needs, options may be limited.

 In the case where there are multiple options available, your preferences will be considered.
 Your options will be consistent with what you would have been otherwise been able to obtain through the lottery process.
 Priority in room selection is based on class year and that remains consistent with assigning spaces through the accommodation process.
 For example, based on historical precedent, rising sophomores whose accommodation is a single room, should expect to be able to choose from rooms in Meadows and YMC.
+Those buildings would historically still be available when a sophomore's opportunity to pick a room during lottery.

 Please Note: If you choose to live in a hall that has a specific selection process (for example, Wellness Housing), you will be required to fulfill those requirements prior to placement.